-Anderson Mori & Tomotsune Akasaka K-Tower 2-7, Motoakasaka 1-chome Minato-ku, Tokyo 107-0051 Japan
+Anderson Mori & Tomotsune Otemachi Park Building 1-1-1 Otemachi, Chiyoda-ku Tokyo 100-8136 Japan

-Tel: +81 3 6888 5802
+Tel: +81 3 6775 1122 Email: aoi.inoue@amt-law.com URL: www.amt-law.com/en

-Email: aoi.inoue@amt-law.com

-URL: www.amt-law.com/en

-Aoi Inoue is a special counsel at Anderson Mori & Tomotsune.
+Aoi Inoue is a partner at Anderson Mori & Tomotsune.
 He specialises in international arbitration and litigation.
 He represents Japanese and foreign companies in a wide range of business disputes, including sale of goods, distributorship, licensing, complex financial products, franchising, labour & employment, product liability and construction.
-He has acted as counsel in a number of international arbitrations under the rules of various arbitral institutions, including the ICC, JCAA and HKIAC.
+He has acted as counsel in a number of international arbitrations under the rules of various arbitral institutions, including the ICC, SIAC, HKIAC and JCAA.
 He teaches international arbitration at Keio University Law School as an adjunct lecturer.
-He is native in Japanese and is fluent in English.
+He is currently a vice-chair of the Inter-Pacific Bar Association's Dispute Resolution and Arbitration Committee.

 Mr. Inoue received his LL.B. from the University of Tokyo, and holds an LL.M. from Columbia Law School.
-He worked for the New York law firm of Hughes Hubbard & Reed LLP as a visiting attorney (2010 to 2011).
+He worked for the New York law firm Hughes Hubbard & Reed LLP as a visiting attorney (2010 to 2011).
 He is admitted to practise in Japan (2004) and New York (2011).

-ANDERSON MÖRI & TOMOTSUNE
+ANDERSON MŌRI & TOMOTSUNE